TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1Record.md

 ```

 ## DESCRIPTION
-This function is used to query DNS records from BloxOneDDI
+This function is used to query DNS records from Universal DDI

 ## EXAMPLES